LIFETIME DEAL — LIMITED TIME

 Identify Your Target Audience

-If you’re not sure how to define your audience, this resource on understanding your target audience can help you get specific fast.
+If you’re unsure how to define your audience, here’s a helpful resource on understanding your target audience that can guide you through the process.

 Research Your Competitors